The NFL may be known as America’s game, but it is enjoyed worldwide. Keep reading to learn more about the growing popularity of the NFL in Europe.

 For the 2004 season, the Barcelona Dragons - having struggled with financial issues and receiving very little fan support - were replaced by the Cologne Centurions, another German team.

-The Scottish Claymores were also discontinued and replaced in 2004 with the Hamburg Sea Devils, meaning the league now comprised five teams from Germany and the Amsterdam Admirals from the Netherlands.
+The Scottish Claymores were replaced in 2004 by the Hamburg Sea Devils, reducing the league to five German teams and the Amsterdam Admirals from the Netherlands.

 In 2006, the league was rebranded to NFL Europa to reflect the name of Europe in most European languages, including Dutch and German.